agilecrm/rest-api/api/TestAPI.md

 ```

 ###Response:
 - Status 200: tags value deleted successfully.
-Returns the updated contact object in the response.
+Returns the tag list in the response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.